dbmi-bgm/granite/README.md

-      --CLINVAR             flag to whitelist variants with a CLINVAR Id --VEP                 use VEP "Consequence" annotations to whitelist exonic and functional relevant variants (removed by default variants flagged as "intron_variant", "intergenic_variant",
+      --CLINVAR             flag to whitelist variants with a CLINVAR Id --VEP                 use VEP "Consequence" annotations to whitelist exonic and functional relevant variants (removed by default variants in intronic, intergenic, or regulatory regions)
-                            "downstream_gene_variant", "upstream_gene_variant" or
-                            "regulatory_region_variant")
       --VEPrescue VEPRESCUE [VEPRESCUE ...]
-                            additional terms to overrule removed flags and/or to rescue and whitelist variants when in combination in the format annot&annot (e.g.
+                            additional terms to overrule removed flags to rescue and whitelist variants
-                            intron_variant&splice_region_variant)
       --VEPremove VEPREMOVE [VEPREMOVE ...]
                             additional terms to be removed
       --BEDfile BEDFILE     BED format file with positions to whitelist